Does Fintech Have a Revenue Fraud Problem?

 Solid

 Solid, a notable banking-as-a-service (BaaS) platform, is currently entangled in a complex web of allegations, primarily revolving around deceptive financial reporting to embellish its appeal to potential and existing investors.
 Amidst its Series B funding round in August 2022, Solid is accused of methodically inflating its revenue figures and ARR projections by recording revenue from uncontracted and unbilled clients, sometimes with no genuine ability or intention to remunerate.
-The company reportedly adopted an aggressive client acquisition approach, characterised by non-existent due diligence and the delivery of unrealistic promises to its clients, to exhibit stronger growth in customer and transaction volumes.
+The company reportedly adopted an aggressive client acquisition approach, characterized by non-existent due diligence and the delivery of unrealistic promises to its clients, to exhibit stronger growth in customer and transaction volumes.

 Dash

 Dash, a once-promising Ghanaian fintech startup aimed at facilitating efficient cross-border payments by linking mobile money wallets across Africa, has closed following financial mismanagement and fraudulent activity claims.
-Despite reporting substantial growth and processing $1 billion in transactions, internal audits revealed a deliberate misrepresentation of user metrics by Dash CEO, Prince Boakye Boampong, leading to his suspension and eventual firing.
+Despite reporting substantial growth and processing $1 billion in transactions, internal audits revealed a deliberate misrepresentation of user metrics by Dash CEO Prince Boakye Boampong, leading to his suspension and eventual firing.
 His successor, Kenneth Kinshua, discovered that there was a $25 million shortfall, currently unaccounted for.

 Wirecard’s former Board Member Jan Marsalek’s whereabouts are still unclear.
 He kept his silence until he was reported to send an unsolicited letter to the judges in Wirecard trial via his lawyer in July 2023.